sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

 ## The change of hardware

-Because of some reasons, we change some hardwares, here tells what we changed.
+Because of some reasons, we change some hardwares, here are what we changed.

 ### Change of the ext-board